amgarton47/CS62data-structures/TextGenerator/project/README.md

 1. Think carefully about the design of this program before sitting down at a computer.
 What would a reasonable `hashCode` method be for `StringPair`?
 What other methods and instance variables might the `FreqList` class need?
 For the `get` method in the `FreqList` class, take a piece of paper and create different examples of frequency lists.
 For each example, work out what the `get` method would return for different values of `p` (e.g., if the frequency list contained 4 words that each occurred once and *p* = *0.45*, what word would be returned?)

 2. You are now ready to get started!

-We recommend starting with the `FreqList` class.
+   - We recommend starting with the `FreqList` class and its `main()` test cases.
+   - Next we suggest implementing the `StringPair` class and `main()` test cases.
+   - Next we suggest that you implement and test `TextGenerator.enter()`, followed by `TextGenerator.getNextWord()`.
+   - Only after all of these work should you work on the actual text generation in `TextGenerator.main()`.

 Again, try and develop incrementally.
 That is, get one small piece working and then move on to another piece.
-Add a `main` method to the `FreqList` class in order to test and ensure the correctness of your code.
+Do not attempt to move on to the next step until you are confident of the correctness of the code you wrote in the previous step.

 ## Grading